-- (a) in the case of an individual \$5 000; or - (b) in the case of a body corporate \$25 000. - (3) Section 12B does not apply to an offence against subsection (2).
+- (a) in the case of an individual-\$5 000; - (b) in the case of a body corporate-\$25 000.

-98 Formal irregularities or defects in notice
+98-Formal irregularities or defects in notice

-A provisional improvement notice is not invalid only because of:
+A provisional improvement notice is not invalid only because of-

 - (a) a formal defect or irregularity in the notice unless the defect or irregularity causes or is likely to cause substantial injustice; or - (b) a failure to use the correct name of the person to whom the notice is issued if the notice sufficiently identifies the person.